 One of the reasons I was drawn to paid search was the huge scope for measuring what you do.
-And because of that, testing, measuring and refining our work have always been at the heart of our approach at Web Atomic.
+And because of that, testing, measuring and refining our work have always been at the heart of our approach at online performance marketing agency Atomic Leap.

 By no means everyone does this properly, and you can get so far without doing so.
 But at some point, you will need to measure properly to get the most from your paid search.
 And if you are high growth – the sooner, the better.

 What you measure in Google ads directly contributes to how much you get out.
 Because anything you can measure, you can improve and optimise.

 Do you want to maximise volume of sales?
 You can do that.
 Do you want to reduce bounce rate?
 You can do that too.
 Or do you want to generate more profit for your business?
 Guess what, you can also do that.

 By measuring this, then you can optimise towards it in Google.

 Combining Google Ads and Google Analytics is a highly flexible and effective way to create meaningful conversion goals linked to your business objectives.
 These can make a real impact on your business.

 You can measure virtually anything that happens on your website via google analytics and then work towards optimising it.
 Whereas Google Ads is great for giving you data about what happens before people click, Google Analytics is powerful for informing you what happens after the click.
 Using them together gives you a far fuller picture.
 Let’s focus in just two things you can measure and optimise in Google Analytics: Call tracking and business KPIs.